 Ruth Wattenberg is a parent, school activist, education reformer, education policy wonk, and 30-year resident of DC.
 She was elected as the Ward 3 member of the D.C.
-State Board of Education in November 2014.
+State Board of Education in November 2014 and re-elected in November 2018.
+In January 2019, Ms. Wattenberg was elected by Board members to serve as President.

 She currently serves on the Board of Trustees of the Core Knowledge Foundation, a national organization that advocates for a curriculum rich in history, geography, science, and the arts, starting at the youngest ages.